e-c-k-e-r/vall-e/docs/models_v2.md

 In theory, RVQ codecs should work better, as "importance" is consolidated in levels that can be prioritized more, rather than FSQ codecs having no inherent priority (which requires all levels to be treated importantly, or some attention mechanism to derive importance).
 * The underlying model could technically derive this importance itself, as it does receive the entire signal.
-* The glamor of `nvidia/audio-codec-44khz` might not be so glamorous as the codebooks might be too dense for a model to easily operate on efficiently, as well as the codec's encoder/decoder being ***slow*** on ROCm.
-	* in other words, DAC might be preferable as a 44KHz medium.
-	* this might simply be a problem that can be "worked out" with more training time, hopefully, just as the "low confidence of higher codebook level" problem eventually works itself out.
-	* this might also simply just be tied to the model's ability to follow closely to the prompt, as it seems more training does somewhat help out, and there doesn't seem to be a specific codebook that has confidence issues on severely unseen speakers.

 ## `AudioEncoder` / `AudioDecoder`